 The Changing Places Consortium focuses on the needs of people with profound Disabilities.
 They state “It is now accepted and expected that everyone has a right to live in the community, to move around within it and to access all its facilities.
 Government policy promotes the ides of ‘community participation’ and ‘active citizenship’, but for some disabled people the lack of a fully accessible toilet is denying them this right.
 The Changing Places Consortium campaigns for public toilets that are spacious and clean, with suitable equipment for severely disabled people, including a height-adjustable, adult-sized, changing bench and hoist.
 The Changing Places Consortium wants local authorities to be more proactive in creating toilets for severely disabled people, alongside standard disabled toilet provision.
+Obviously, if we were to go down this route, we would have to consider inspection, maintenance and servicing needs and the effect on the budget.

 British Standard BS8300 applies with regard to disabled toilets.

 Gender - Women take longer to go to the toilet because of “a range of sartorial, biological and functional reasons…Women have more functions than men [and] at any time about a quarter of all women of childbearing age will be menstruating, whereas pregnant women, those at menopause and those with diabetes…will need to use the toilet more often.”
 Women make up more than half the UK population, with a higher proportion of older people being women, yet women are catered for on a 50:50 basis, and sometimes on a 70:30 basis in favour of men.
 There is more provision for men, primarily because of the smaller space that urinals take and also, according to the BTA, “Britain’s public toilets were established in an age when men walked, cycled or caught a bus to work and women stayed at home to raise the family.”
-The BTA recommends a ratio of provision of 2 female to 1 male facilities.
+The BTA recommends a ratio of provision of 2 female to 1 male facility.
 Most people compare cubicle numbers only but the male urinals have to be added to male cubicles to ascertain the total male provision.
 Hence, when a toilet has three male urinals and two male cubicles – i.e. a total of five male facilities, the female toilet should have ten cubicles to achieve the 2:1 ratio.

 Additionally, we have a responsibility to transgendered individuals as well as those who are transitioning between genders and may find gender specific toilets an issue.

 Further to this we also have the concerns of parents to consider.
 At what age does a child become too old to accompany a parent of the opposite sex into the toilet designated for the parent?
 If the child has attained this age then does the parent take the child into the appropriate toilet for the child’s gender even if it is not the appropriate toilet for the parent’s gender?
-This is a debate that has been taking place on MumsNet amongst other places.
+This is a debate that has been taking place on “MumsNet” amongst other places.

+Location

-Location – This may seem obvious but the best locations for public toilets is in open public spaces with a steady flow of passers by and users.
+This may seem obvious but the best locations for public toilets are in open public spaces with a steady flow of passers-by and users.
 Toilets encourage people to stay in a location and the busier the location the less chance that there will be anti-social behaviour.